ananqrareya/HealthCare/README.md

 A comprehensive digital platform for healthcare management that bridges the gap between patients, doctors, pharmacies, and laboratories.
 This project is a graduation project from the Faculty of Engineering at Palestine Technical University (Khadoorie) and is not licensed for public reuse.

+### Pictures From the Site

+You can view pictures from the site in the [Pictures-From-On-Site folder](./Pictures-From-On-Site).

 ## 📖 Table of Contents

 - [Overview](#overview)